xiaogang00/Adversarial_Distribution_Alignment/README.md

 You should first modify "root='../data'" according to your dataset path.
 "save_path" is the path of trained generator.
 "model_path_this" for "model" is the pretrained model without defense and the generator is trained to protect it.
-"model_path_this" for "model_black" is the pretrained model without defense and the adversarial perturbations can be generated from it.
+"model_path_this" for "model_black" is the pretrained model without defense and adversarial perturbations can be generated from it.

 - Test the model on CIFAR10 to protect WideResNet
   ```